joshkauffman/eosio.forum/types.md

 Yes/No Poll
 -----------

-`poll_yn` should be used for any polling that uses only Yes/No responses, and is not used for voting on actionable things.
+`poll-yn-v1` should be used for any polling that uses only Yes/No responses, and is not used for voting on actionable things.
 Only for polling sentiment.
 The available responses are always `0`:`No`,`1`:`Yes` All UIs should display the voting buttons along with their value e.g. "0 - No"